Ansche Chesed: Contemporary overview

 Ansche Chesed's Sanctuary Service is the minyan that directly continues the historical congregation of Ansche Chesed; its name derives from the fact that it holds its services in the synagogue's sanctuary.
 This service follows the traditional Conservative liturgy (including full Torah reading and Haftarah and Musaf service).
 Rabbi Jeremy Kalmanofsky delivers Divrei Torah (comments and explanations on the weekly Torah portion) several times a month and offers weekly comments on various aspects of the service.
 Cantor Natasha J. Hirschhorn leads the sung portion of the service, and is also Ansche Chesed's music director.
 Lay members of the congregation also participate actively in all facets of the service.

 Ansche Chesed runs a Hebrew School, with classes that begin in pre-school and continue through the teen years.
 The synagogue also runs an array of other educational initiatives, focused on adult learning, literature, and family programs.
 A Social Action Committee oversees a series of community outreach and support programs, including the hosting of a homeless shelter, local park clean-up activities, and programs focused on topics such as the environment.
-Ansche Chesed hosts several unaffiliated nursery schools, including Purple Circle, Morningside Montessori, Yaldaynu Preschool, and Discovery Programs.
+Ansche Chesed hosts several unaffiliated nursery schools, Morningside Montessori, Yaldaynu Preschool, and Discovery Programs.

 Ansche Chesed also houses The Havurah School, serving students from kindergarten through 7th grade.
 It is an independent, self-supporting school that has been at Ansche Chesed for over 20 years.
 At the Havurah School, students learn a wide variety of Jewish subjects primarily through the arts.
 Biblical improvisation, painting and drawing, work in clay, movement, creative writing, debate and music are some of the techniques used to experientially understand the Torah, the holidays, and the great themes of Jewish life, tradition, and philosophy.

+Rabbinical leaders

+The following individuals have served as rabbi of Ansche Chesed congregation: